AbraXa5/personal-blog/content/blog/20230821-htb-mailroom/index.md

 );
 ```

-I developed a [small Flask application](https://gist.github.com/AbraXa5/f8f7e0a6caec4c7a5eb6c426a575923b#file-xxs_exfil-py) to automate the decoding process for each reques.
+I developed a [small Flask application](https://gist.github.com/AbraXa5/f8f7e0a6caec4c7a5eb6c426a575923b#file-xxs_exfil-py) to automate the decoding process for each request.
 Using the payload returns the source for the staff review site.

 ```bash
 > python xss_exfil.py